 What if the weather forecast calls for light rain?
 Then you can benefit from another virtue of merino wool, namely that it has a water repellent effect.
 In other words, you can brush the raindrops off your sweater before the water gets the time to soak into the wool.
+Merino woo can absorb up to 30% of its own weight in moisture before it feels wet.
 The fabric is also considerably stain resistant, which makes merino clothes particularly useful for toddlers.

 5 It’s odor resistant

 Another remarkable quality of wool is that it’s odor-repellent.
 Even after wearing a merino shirt multiple times, it will still feel clean and fresh.

 When it comes to our kids, safety is our highest priority.
 As opposed to many synthetic fabrics, merino wool is naturally flame retardant, and doesn’t melt when exposed to fire.